fandilin/DSI.1-Project-Ideas/README.md

 ##2.
 Standardized testing in Primary Education
 How does standardized testing during primary education affect a child's learning?
 Does the routinization of standardized testing in primary education have an impact on people's lives long after primary education and how so?
-By contrasting primary schools in which children do and do not receive standardized testing and studying those students longitudinally, I hope to determine whether standardized testing is a worthwhile investment and if it is, how we can best utilize it.
+By comparing primary schools in which children do and do not receive standardized testing and studying those students longitudinally, I hope to determine whether standardized testing is a worthwhile investment and if it is, how we can best utilize it.

 ##3.
 Recess in Primary Education
 How does recess affect a child's education?
 What is the importance of unstructured, exploratory learning in comparison to standardized, academic learning and how can it be implemented through recess?
-By looking at the various ways in which students experience recess across the country and their development of non-academic skills, I hope to determine general guidlines for how recess should be conducted for optimal non-academic learning.
+By looking at the various ways in which students experience recess across the country and their development of non-academic skills, I hope to determine general guidelines for how recess should be conducted for optimal non-academic learning.